• Skip to primary navigation

 Jump to Recipe Print Recipe

 Crunchy sweet potato fries are sweet and savory, seasoned with garlic and rosemary, and served with a creamy garlic-rosemary mayo.
-The perfect side dish or appetizer that's ready in 30 minutes!
+Dip them in basil aioli for the perfect side dish or appetizer that's ready in 30 minutes!

 Roasted japanese sweet potato fries on a wooden cutting board with beer and condiments.